bdeckard92/dupUT/01-Class-Content/06-Server-Side-APIs/01-Activities/05-Fetch-GitHub-Issues/README.md

-# 📐 Add Comments to Implementation of Git It Done Application
+# 📐 Add Comments to Implementation of "Git It Done" Application

-Work with a partner to add comments describing the functionality of the code found in [single.js](./Unsolved/assets/js/single.js).
+Work with a partner to add comments that describe the functionality of the code found in [single.js](./Unsolved/assets/js/single.js).

 ## 📝 Notes